elephaint/pgbm/README.md

 See the [examples](https://github.com/elephaint/pgbm/tree/main/examples) folder for an overview of the hyperparameters of PGBM.

 ### Experiments ###
 The experiments from our paper can be replicated by running the scripts in the [experiments](https://github.com/elephaint/pgbm/tree/main/experiments) folder.
-Datasets are downloaded when needed in the experiments except for higgs and m5, which should be pre-downloaded and saved to the [datasets](https://github.com/elephaint/pgbm/tree/main/datasets) folder.
+Datasets are downloaded when needed in the experiments except for higgs and m5, which should be pre-downloaded and saved to the [datasets](https://github.com/elephaint/pgbm/tree/main/datasets) folder (Higgs) and datasets/m5 (m5).

 ### Reference ###
 [Olivier Sprangers](mailto:o.r.sprangers@uva.nl), Sebastian Schelter, Maarten de Rijke.
 [Probabilistic Gradient Boosting Machines for Large-Scale Probabilistic Regression](https://linktopaper).
 Accepted for publication at [SIGKDD '21](https://www.kdd.org/kdd2021/).